alxojy/AWS-SAA-C02/compute/README.md

 ## <a href="https://aws.amazon.com/ecs/faqs/">Amazon Elastic Container Service FAQ</a>
 #### What is Amazon ECS?
 - Container management service that supports Docker containers
-- Easily run applications on a managed cluster of EC2 instances
+- Easily run applications on a managed cluster of EC2 instances or using Fargate
 - Use simple API calls to launch & stop container-enabled applications, query the state of the cluster & access features ie. security groups, ELB, EBS, IAM roles

 #### Does Amazon ECS support applications & services?